MikeyBurkman/eggnog/README.md

 Notes:
   - eggnog is not a unit test framework.
 It just allows you to easily inject mock dependencies.
 Use a real testing framework in conjunction with eggnog.
   - It is not possible (or at least not easy) to use a mix of real and mock implementations.
 This is on purpose.
 Using real implementations of dependencies would not make this a unit test.
   - Loading modules is cheap.
 (Remember, require() is used behind the scenes, which caches each file.)
-Create a new module for each individual test, to make sure each test is completely independent of each other.
+Create a new module for each individual test, to make sure each test is completely independent of the others.

 ### Linting
 It's advised that you remove all NodeJs references from your lint config file, and only add the global `modules` variable, as that's really the only global variable your modules should be using.